fwhuesken/customSP500/readme.txt

 - ~~add dropdown to select different indexes~~~
 - ~~display selected data~~
 - ~~separate table for sector needed~~
-- need sector data for all fractionable stocks
+~~let user select which ones to drop~~
-- use JOIN to display constituents of sp500 and nasdaq together
+- figure out how the filter function works and apply to sector dropdown
-- let user select which ones to drop
+- on a separate page, show selection and allow weighting (market cap and equal)

 **Misc**